This post may contain affiliate links. See our affiliate disclaimer here.

 - Most RV companies weren’t doing a great job at content and social media marketing

-Several years later, Jeremy and Stephanie have went above and beyond in solving both of these needs.
-They regularly contribute content to some of the most well known brands in the RV industry and have one of the most well known RV family blogs on the internet.
+Several years later, Jeremy and Stephanie have gone above and beyond in solving both of these needs.
+They regularly contribute content to some of the most well-known brands in the RV industry and have one of the most well known RV family blogs on the internet.

 A few things we talk about today on the podcast:

 - How sponsorships have changed over the past 5-10 years

 - How Jeremy and Stephanie built the RVFTA brand to provide value and attract relevant opportunities

 - Potentially hosting an “RV Entrepreneur Summit” sometime in 2017

 Today’s episode is sponsored by: The Inn Town Campground